Environment | Value natural resources

 Collaboration with ETRMA (Europe)

-As a core member of the European Tyre & Rubber Manufacturing Association (ETRMA), Bridgestone EU, Middle East and Africa (BSEMEA) is working together with other ETRMA members to support the Roadmap New Circular Economy Action Plan newly issued by the European Parliament.
-The European tire industry believes in a future inclusive economy based on the efficient use of resources, ensuring full recovery in the waste-stream (providing the highest possible value with minimal material functionality loss), and with no uncontrolled emissions, driven by an innovative and sustainable market economy.
+As a core member of the European Tyre & Rubber Manufacturing Association (ETRMA), Bridgestone EU, Middle East and Africa (BSEMEA) is working together with other ETRMA members to support the Roadmap: New Circular Economy Action Plan, newly issued by the European Parliament.
+The European tire industry believes in a future inclusive economy based on the efficient use of resources, ensuring full recovery of the waste stream (providing the highest possible value with minimal material functionality loss), and with no uncontrolled emissions, driven by an innovative and sustainable market economy.

 To maximize its contribution to a circular economy, ETRMA and the tire industry are directly involved in managing end-of-life tires (ELT) in European countries that have adopted the Extended Producer Responsibility (EPR) system.